Elizabeth Tomos (2024) Hiraeth: an ode to (be)longing. [Perform//Print]

 _____________________________________________

-This work was first performed at Trans- States: The Art of Deception conference at the University of Northampton in September 2022 and then screened for the Women Who Create conference in Cambridge in March 2023 and for the Performance Studies International (PSi) conference in Joburg, South Africa in August 2023.
+This work was first performed at Trans- States: The Art of Deception conference at the University of Northampton in September 2022.
+The resulting film has been screened for the Women Who Create conference in Cambridge in March 2023, Performance Studies International (PSi) conference in Joburg, South Africa in August 2023, and at the 4th World Psychogeography Conference in Canterbury (September 2024).
+The work has been developed and performed live as part of The Last Breath Society at Queen Mary’s in London and the MA Alumni show, Northampton at the University of Northampton.
+There are plans to perform and film it in key locations in Wales soon.

 Previous